New York Mets vs San Diego Padres: Odds, Run Line, and Total

 New York Mets vs San Diego Padres Betting Trends

-- The New York Mets have won seven ball games in a row.
+- Monday's losing outcome snapped a seven-game New York Mets winning streak.

-- New York has gone 3-6 in its last nine games at San Diego.
+- The New York Mets are 3-7 in their last 10 games in San Diego.

-- Totals have gone UNDER in five of San Diego's last seven games.

 New York Mets vs San Diego Padres Injury Reports